Websites and internet services can be monitored from different geographical locations - both public and private.

 Step 3: Onboard resources and users (public and private)

-- Onboarding is the process of setting up OpsRamp to discover and manage your environment.
+- Onboarding involves the setup needed to discover and manage your environment.

-- Before using the platform, the primary requirement is to create an account to do the tasks for your organization.
+- Before using the platform, the main requirement is to create an account to do the tasks for your organization.

 - For more information, see Account Management.